 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 To make this Christmas tree craft we used:

 - Tree template (or you could draw it freehand)

 - Single hole punch

-- Tissue paper in different colours – available in sheets or pre-cut squares
+- Tissue paper in different colors – available in sheets or pre-cut squares

 - Glue stick

 Prepare the craft by cutting out a tree shape from the card.
 A long and thin-style tree works well for this because you’ll want to still want to be able to reach the middle with the hole punch.
 Our trees were around 6″ tall and 4.5″ wide at the base.